Ruin0x11/OpenNefia/docs/ARCHITECTURE.md

 ### `mod/<...>/internal/global.lua`

 A convention for declaring some state that's global to a mod.
-The modules generally just return a table with the appropriate fields that can be modified at will.
-These are generally used for state that needs to be shared between more than one API/internal module, but should *not* be associated with a save.
+This module simply returns a table with the appropriate fields that can be modified at will.
+This is generally used for state that needs to be shared between more than one API/internal module, but should *not* be associated with a save.
 One example where this is used is for the damage popups mod, where it holds the elapsed time for each popup and their position/font/color.
 New popups are added through an API module that appends a new entry to the state.
 This data is then read by a separate tile layer class to render the damage popups to the screen.

 ### `mod/<...>/locale`